Eric Karros: Broadcasting career

 Karros works as a color commentator for baseball on Fox.
 He previously worked for Fox Sports in 2004 doing the pregame shows for the Major League Baseball playoffs, and ESPN until 2006 as a studio and game analyst.
 He previously worked on KCAL-TV in Los Angeles, where he did the pre-game show for Dodger games.
 Karros was a co-broadcaster in the MLB: The Show titles, debuting on MLB 11: The Show, commentating with Matt Vasgersian, Dave Campbell and Steve Lyons.

 Karros was hired to call regional games for Fox Saturday Baseball in 2007.
 He was promoted to the secondary team in 2011, primarily calling games with Thom Brennaman.
 In March 2014, it was announced that Brennaman and Karros would continue to call FOX games together, and the pair called the first regular season game ever on Fox Sports 1.

 In March 2022, Karros returned to his Dodger broadcasting post as he joined the Spectrum SportsNet LA network.

 Personal life

 Karros and his wife Trish have three children.
 Their sons Kyle and Jared both played college baseball at UCLA.
-Jared was selected by the Dodgers in the 2022 MLB draft and Kyle by the Colorado Rockies in the 2023 MLB draft.
+Jared was selected by the Dodgers in the 2022 MLB draft and Kyle by the Colorado Rockies in the 2023 MLB draft; he made his MLB debut for the Rockies in 2025.